-In Section 4.4 we have presented a comparison of our model to individual forecasts from the Survey of Professional Forecasters (SPF) conducted by the Federal Reserve Bank of Philadelphia (see Croushore and Stark, 2019, for additional details).
-In this appendix we provide some additional background on the construction of the data required for that comparison, as well some additional analysis of the relative performance of our model for multiple period forecasts.
+background on the construction of the data required for that comparison, as well some additional analysis of the relative performance of our model for multiple period forecasts.

 Since the Survey of Professional Forecasters is released at or before the 15th of the middle month in each quarter, we evaluate our model at horizon -45.
 In order to compare our model with individual participants in the SPF, we have to deal with the fact that individual responses are not continuously present in the SPF.
 This arises because the membership participation in the SPF is continuously updated by the Federal Reserve Bank of Philadelphia, and over time new forecasters are included in the sample while old one are excluded.
-Figure E.7 highlights the availability of individual respondent to SPF.
+Figure D.7 highlights the availability of individual respondent to SPF.
 Therefore to provide a reliable comparison in the main text we compare each individual forecasts on matched sample (i.e. comparing our model and the individual forecasters evaluating the RMSE only for the quarters when the individual forecasts are available).
 With macroeconomic volatility changing over the sample this guarantees that the comparison of the forecasts is on a like-for-like basis.
-The other challenge we face is which of the forecasts to include,
+The other challenge we face is which of the forecasts to include, in particular a balance needs to be stuck between the keeping the sample as large as possible yet making sure that the individual respondents have been present in the survey for a period long enough so that one can reliably evaluate their average forecast performance avoiding that this is unreasonably affected by single instances of good or bad luck.
+Taking both

-Figure E.6: MODEL COMPARISON THROUGH TIME
+Figure D.6: MODEL COMPARISON THROUGH TIME